The Pensions Regulator (TPR) has begun carrying out spot checks in Glasgow to ensure employers are complying with their auto-enrolment duties.

-The Pensions Regulator's inspection team has visited dozens of businesses in and around Manchester to check that qualifying staff are being given the workplace pensions they are entitled to.
+Inspection teams will visit dozens of businesses in and around the city over the coming weeks to check staff are being given the workplace pensions they are entitled to.

-The move is part of a nationwide enforcement campaign which began in London to ensure employers are meeting their auto- enrolment duties correctly.
+The move is part of a nationwide enforcement campaign which began in London in April to ensure employers are meeting their duties.

-The regulator’s most recent quarterly automatic enrolment compliance and enforcement bulletin showed in the first three months of 2017, the watchdog issued a total of 4,673 fixed penalty notices and 1,043 escalating penalty notices.
+The regulator's most recent quarterly auto-enrolment compliance and enforcement bulletin showed that in the first three months of 2017, a total of 4,673 fixed penalty notices and 1,043 escalating penalty notices were issued.

 “Every employer has workplace pension duties and we are determined that every worker gets the pension they are entitled to.